This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 Store cooked Low Carb Maple Bacon Brussel Sprouts in an airtight container in the refrigerator for up to 4 days.

-For freezing – Place in an airtight container and free for up to 2 months.
+For freezing – Place in an airtight container and freeze for up to 2 months.
 For best results after thawing, saute them in a skillet for a few minutes until warmed.
 You may find that the Brussel Sprouts are a little softer after freezing.

 How to Make Low Carb Maple Bacon Brussel Sprouts